GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_20_Capstone_Setup.md

 **(needed for Argolis environment on GCP)** <br><br>

-The organization policies include the superset applicable for all flavors of Dataproc, required in Argolis.<br>
+The organization policies include the superset applicable for modules in development, and required in Argolis.<br>
 Paste these and run in cloud shell-

 ### 6.a.
 Relax require OS Login